 Comparing Psychoactive Effects

-THC, as the primary cannabinoid, is renowned for its psychoactive intoxicating effects, which include euphoria, relaxation, altered perception, and increased appetite.
+THC, as the primary cannabinoid, is renowned to produce intoxicating effects, which include euphoria, relaxation, altered perception, and increased appetite.
 These intoxicating effects are largely absent in THCA due to its non-psychoactive nature.
 Therefore, in terms of producing intoxicating effects, THC is generally considered stronger than THCA.

 Potential Therapeutic Efficacy